airgap-it/beacon-sdk/readme.md

 $ npm run test
 ```

 Once the SDK is built, you can open the `dapp.html` or `wallet.html` file in your browser and try out the basic functionality.
 To support browser extensions as well, the file should be viewed over a webserver.
-You can navigate to the example folder and easily start one with `python -m SimpleHTTPServer 8000` and then open the file with `http://localhost:8000/`.
+You can navigate to the example folder and easily start one with `python -m SimpleHTTPServer 8000` and then open the examples with `http://localhost:8000/`.